 God will perfectly punish all the evil of men, either entirely at the cross for those who truly repent and trust Christ, or for eternity in hell for those who don’t.
 And because God reigns supreme over all things (even over the worst evil imaginable, the crucifixion of His only Son), our Lord also has an unwavering, unstoppable, and ever-flowing joy.
 God’s joy is divinely higher than our greatest thoughts and hopes, and He puts that joy in us through faith in Christ (Isaiah 55:9, 1 Corinthians 1:25, John 15:11).

 Throughout any challenging times, our best interest is to renew our minds and hearts continually with God’s Word and with the gospel of God’s forgiveness toward us in Christ.
-Have you considered the only good and everlasting nourishment for you as you endure your least comfortable life circumstances?
-Our hearts need God’s Word for eternal sustenance.
+Our hearts need God’s Word for eternal sustenance (Matthew 4:4).
 Next time you open your Bible, perhaps consider reading Psalm 22 or Psalm 88 (on God’s wrath) and Psalm 16:11 (on God’s joy).
 As you read these Psalms, think about the penalty of God’s wrath that Jesus received at the cross, and the everlasting joy that He purchased for you if you are united to Him through faith.

 For all we know, any of us could be meeting Jesus very soon, as we’re reminded by these recent events.
 And Jesus Himself taught about the reality of hell under God’s righteous wrath and about the reality of heaven in God’s fullness of joy.
 Considering the actual teaching of Christ primarily all about His sacrifice, I suspect that hell will be terribly more horrific than we think, and that heaven will be amazingly more joyous than we can imagine.